Skip to main content

 8. Bibliography

 Considering that we now know schools like Rensselaer and Carnegie Mellon were first introducing classes on robotics and automation in the 1950s-1960s, when was Brooklyn Poly, and what did they first introduce (Inigo & Angulo, 1985)?
-The first ever mention of robotics education at Brooklyn Polytechnic Institute would be the CS756 “Advanced Topics in Artificial Intelligence” and the SA788 “Advanced Topics in Artificial Intelligence” classes introduced in the 1975 course catalogs, where the word “robots” is mentioned in both courses (Polytechnic Institute of New York, 1975-1976).
+Poly’s brochures did not mention robotics as an advertisement until the 1980s, however, the first ever mention of robotics education at Brooklyn Polytechnic Institute would be the CS756 “Advanced Topics in Artificial Intelligence” and the SA788 “Advanced Topics in Artificial Intelligence” classes introduced in the 1975 course catalogs, where the word “robots” is mentioned in both courses (Polytechnic Institute of New York, 1975-1976).
 These classes, however, focus on the theoretical and potential programming of robotics rather than on the actual design or creation of robotic mechanical systems.

 While these classes are a start, they still reflect investments in computer science (CS) at the time more than in robotics research and development.
 The only other class ever mentioning robotics in the early stages was CS 662 “Artificial Intelligence II” in the 1977-1978 course catalogs, which further studies automation, robotics, and theorems, but is essentially just a continuation of the classes above.

 Carnegie Mellon University first established its Robotics Institute in 1979, offering a variety of courses before that (University, 2024).
 Stanford’s Artificial Intelligence Laboratory (SAIL) was facilitating robotics research and education as early as 1963.
 In 1988, Rensselaer Polytechnic Institute opened the Center for Automation Technologies and Systems (CATS) after offering courses for a decade (University, Stanford, & California 94305, n.d.; Polytechnic Institute, 2017).
 We know that Brooklyn Poly was struggling financially during its first merger, but why were they so slow to adapt to new advances in robotics?
 Not even adding any non-CS related robotics coursework until 1985, when other similar universities were already establishing entire centers dedicated to robotics.
-Considering all the financial difficulties the school was going through until the 1970s-80s, it makes a lot of sense that, after the merger was established, the school was unlikely to make such a risky investment right away in an emerging niche industry when it had other problems to worry about.
+Considering all the financial difficulties the school was going through until the 1970s-80s, it makes a lot of sense that, after the merger was established, the school was unlikely to make such a risky investment in an emerging niche industry right away, when it had other problems to worry about.
+Robotics wasn’t seen as valuable at the time to Poly, even though they were starting to realize how much it spans across all engineering disciplines and how much other universities were investing into them, but robotics wasn’t being inputted into people’s daily lives compared to civil or mechanical engineering, so it didn’t seem like a priority to Poly for an investment considering they were having problems already.

 Annotate